bp74/StageXL_Samples/web/mask/README.md

     var circleMask = new Mask.circle(470, 250, 200);
     var customMask = new Mask.custom(starPath);

 The HTML of this sample contains 4 buttons.
-Button 1 disables the mask and buttons 2 to 4 assigns one of the three masks shown above.If the user clicks on one of the buttons we assign a new value to the *flowerField.mask* property.
+Button 1 removes the mask and buttons 2 to 4 assigns one of the three masks shown above.
+When the user clicks on one of the buttons we assign a new value to the *flowerField.mask* property.

     querySelector('#mask-none').onClick.listen((e) => flowerField.mask = null);
   	querySelector('#mask-rectangle').onClick.listen((e) => flowerField.mask = rectangleMask);